thePumaLovers/project-planning-client/README.md

 | /:id |  PUT   | update | update a single group by id |
 | /:id | DELETE | delete | delete a single gropu by id |

+To note, we did not end up utilizing our single group route.
+Initially, we were going to have an individual project page which this route would have been used for.
+We ended up scrapping the individual project page on version one, however this could be used in a future version of the application.

 ## React Routes

 - Home